digiltd/oh-rtd-test/Controlling-openHAB-with-your-voice.md

 	end

 ## TODO
 Please feel free to translate this rule into english.
-If you have a working and well tested solution, please add/replace the rule above
+If you have a working and well tested solution, please add/replace the rule above.